 About Cheese & Wine of the Month Clubs

-There are no shortages of cheese of the month clubs available throughout the USA.
-Wine of the month clubs are growing in popularity, and in places that actually produce wine like California (where I live), there are also many options which are not advertised online.
+As I’m finding out in my (delicious) research, there are no shortages of cheese of the month clubs available throughout the USA.
+However, there are many, many more wine of the month clubs.
+In places that actually produce wine like California (where I live), there are also many options which are not advertised online.

 So why does Wine Down Box seem to be the only cheese AND wine of the month club?
 Sure, many of these clubs will come with recommendations of how to pair, but none actually do the work for you.
 That’s the main reason I was excited to try Wine Down Box!
-Doing the pairing work for me, and writing out what I should be tasting, as well as why these items go well with each other would be a great experience for developing my palate and enjoying wine beyond, “Mmm.
-I like it!”
+Since they do the pairing and sensory guides, I just get to enjoy the show.

 My Wine Down Box Subscription Experience